Multiorbital singlet pairing and $d+d$ superconductivity: Results

-We next discuss the orbital-trivial $d+id$ pairing.
+We next discuss the orbital-trivial $d+\text{i}d$ pairing.
 For simplicity, we consider a single $d_{xy}$ orbital $t-J_{1}-J_{2}$ model on a square lattice.
 We choose the tight-binding (TB) parameters and chemical potential to be consistent with a circular hole pocket at the center of the BZ.
-The details of the model are discussed in Appendix~\ref{Sec:Appn_D}.
-The model is solved using a mean-field decomposition of the exchange interactions as in the five-orbital cases discussed previously~\cite{Yu, Nica_Yu}.
-The resulting zero-temperature pairing amplitudes for $J_{2}=1/2$ in units of the bandwidth, and for a finite range of the ratio $J_{1}/J_{2}$ are shown in Fig.~\ref{Fig:2}~(a).
+The details of the model are discussed in subsection~\ref{Sec:Appn_D} of the Methods.
+The model is solved using a self-consistent decomposition of the exchange interactions as in the five-orbital cases discussed previously~\cite{Yu, Nica_Yu}.
+The resulting zero-temperature pairing amplitudes for $J_{2}=1/2$ in units of the bandwidth, and for a finite range of the ratio $J_{1}/J_{2}$ are shown in Fig.~\ref{Fig_3}~(a).
 For $J_{1}/J_{2} < 0.8$, the only significant pairing occurs in the $d_{xy}, B_{2g}$ channel.
 For higher values of $J_{1}/J_{2}$, the amplitude of a $d_{x^{2}-y^{2}}, B_{1g}$ pairing becomes finite.
 These two remain finite up to $J_{2}/J_{1} \approx 2.1$, where the $d_{xy}$ component vanishes continuously.
 Beyond this point, two additional $s_{x^{2}+y^{2}}$ and $s_{x^{2}y^{2}}$ order-parameters emerge.
 A similar conclusion has been reached in a related model \cite{Sachdev}.

-To illustrate that the two coexisting $d$-wave components are locked into a $d+id$ state, we plot their relative phases mod $\pi$ in Fig.~\ref{Fig:2}~(b).
-While these relative phases are essentially arbitrary whenever one of the $d$-waves vanishes, a $\pi/2$ relative phase is clear in the interval $J_{1}/J_{2} \in [0.8, 2.1]$ where both coexist.
-Although these results were obtained for a single-orbital model, they do demonstrate how a $d+id$ pairing with trivial orbital structure can become stable in similar two-orbital models.
+To illustrate that the two coexisting $d$-wave components are locked into a $d+\text{i}d$ state, we plot their relative phases mod $\uppi$ in Fig.~\ref{Fig_3}~(b).
+The relative phases are obtained from the difference in the phases of each symmetry-allowed channel which are determined from the self-consistent solution.
+While these relative phases are essentially arbitrary whenever one of the $d$-waves vanishes, a $\uppi/2$ relative phase is clear in the interval $J_{1}/J_{2} \in [0.8, 2.1]$ where both coexist.
+Although these results were obtained for a single-orbital model, they do demonstrate how a $d+\text{i}d$ pairing with trivial orbital structure can become stable in similar two-orbital models.